Albania has a lot to offer. If you ever visit, however, you better read these 13 things you didn’t know about Albania.

 In Albania, people often put stuffed animals (or dolls) in odd places.
 Albanians believe that putting a stuffed animal in a building or a house being constructed will ward off envious neighbors, among other things.
 Odd as it may be, some Albanians swear by this method.

 Mountains are Everywhere

-Albania is very mountainous country.
+Albania is a very mountainous country, and I bet this is one of the things you didn’t know about Albania.
 Mountains occupy 70% of its territory.
 Every time you are driving somewhere, even along the sea, your road will probably take you over mountains and around many curves.

 The Original Name of Albania

 Unlike other countries that may have the same name in different languages, the name “Albania” it’s just the international name of the country.
 The Albanian people, on the other hand, call it Shqiperi.
 The people, in turn, are Shqipetar.
 The official language is Shqip.
 Confusing, isn’t it?

 I know this is one of the things you didn’t know about Albania, for the main fact that I had to do some research about it, and wasn’t sure myself either.
 But of course, a flower that has the same colors as the national flag would be the national flower of Albania.
 This flower is used in baking and cooking and is the flower of life and death, as the seeds once were used as opium.
 Do not try this at home though.

 This flower also is used for decorating gardens, parks and they are pretty beautiful flowers.